 Reminder: Succeeding in Law School by Herbert N. Ramy is required reading for all entering first-year students and must be read prior to Orientation.

-The first meeting for our Criminal law class is Thursday, August 16 at 9:00 AM in Room 262.
-The required text for the class is Kadish, Schulhofer, Steiker & Barkow, Criminal Law and its Processes (9th edition, 2012).
-Please note that this is a new edition of the book, and you should make sure that you have the correct edition, as there have been several changes from previous versions.
-This should be available in the bookstore by Tuesday, August 7.
+The required text for the class is Kadish, Schulhofer, Steiker & Barkow, Criminal Law and its Processes (9th edition, 2012), which is available in the bookstore.
 For our first class meeting, please read and be prepared to discuss:

 *Background readings are still required reading for which you are responsible, but we will not be discussing them in detail in class.

 The full syllabus will be available on Bridges by early in the week of August 5.
 Please print out the syllabus and bring it with you to our first class, as I will be reviewing it then.